Can power poses actually boost your mental health?

 When to use it: Use the Victory Pose when you need an energy boost or to celebrate wins throughout your day.

-3. The Executive Pose
+3. Executive Pose

 The Executive Pose exudes confidence and authority.
 It involves sitting with your legs crossed, leaning back slightly, with your hands behind your head, and elbows pointed out.
 This pose may help in situations where you need to assert your authority.